The Science Behind a Writing Routine That Sticks

 2021 study of 1,200 writers

-The 3-Week Starter Framework
+The 3-Week Starter Plan

 Three-column layout: Week 1 (Establish 10-min minimum), Week 2 (Add environmental trigger), Week 3 (Implement immediate reward).
 Shows 21 days for basic routine, 66 days for full automaticity